YEAR ONE TOY TOPIC

 YEAR ONE TRAVEL TOPIC

-Recently, ten Year 1 children attended a BAD Big Art Day at Mascalls School.
+Ten Year One children attended a BAD Big Art Day at Mascalls School.
 They worked alongside children from different backgrounds, with different abilities and ages from 11 other West Kent Schools, to create amazing tree sculptures using recycled materials, the tallest of which was 8ft!
 The “Leadership through Culture” project is part of the INSPIRE Olympic Legacy School’s Programme.
 Thank you to our chosen Leaders, who were amongst the youngest children at the event, for representing the school so well and sharing their experience with their classes.
 Please take a moment to visit their web site